spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-multiple-carts-feature.md

 {% info_block warningBox "Verification" %}

 Make sure that customer carts have unique names.
-If a customer creates a cart with a name that has already been used in another cart of the customer, the cart name is extended with an iterative suffix.
+If a customer creates a cart with a name that was already used for another cart of the same customer, the cart name is extended with an iterative suffix.

-{% endinfo_block %}

-{% info_block infoBox "Info" %}

 Example:

-If the name "Shopping cart" already exists, it is changed to the following:
-* Shopping cart → Shopping cart 1
-* Shopping cart → Shopping cart 2
+1. A customer creates a cart named "Shopping cart".
+2. The customer creates a cart named "Shopping cart".
+It's automatically renamed to "Shopping cart 1".
+3. The customer creates a cart named "Shopping cart".
+It's automatically renamed to "Shopping cart 2".

 {% endinfo_block %}

 {% info_block warningBox "Verification" %}

-Make sure that the customer has only one active cart at once.
-If the customer updates an inactive cart it becomes active, while the previous active cart becomes inactive.
+Make sure that a customer has only one active cart at a time.
+If a customer updates an inactive cart, it becomes active, while the previous active cart becomes inactive.

 {% endinfo_block %}